-Area of Work Actions Assumptions and Cost Implications Measures of Success 1.
-Improve the accuracy of the Register Further increase of the use of online tools for updating details.
+Area of Work Actions Assumptions and Cost Implications Measures of Success Link to Statement of Priorities 2017-2020 1.
+Improve the accuracy of the Register Further increase the use by registrants of online tools for updating details.
 Undertake an accuracy and quality review of the Register database.
-Implement email and telephone verification software across all self-service registration systems Send easy to use access to the registrants scanner Registrants 2017 Budget Development Costs £15k Register grows by 1,200 (Figure to be reviewed during July/August).
-A lower number of invalid email addresses added on the register Reduced number of undeliverable communications to registrants.
-2. Continue to enhance online registration system, including further development of internal office systems .
-Continue to develop streamlined back office systems to support the online registration tool.
-Gather feedback from users and potential users of the system and make appropriate to amendments to the system.
-Explore Plain English accreditation for the information provided in the system.
-Costs?
-Enhanced back office system delivery efficiencies in processing times.
-An increased understanding of how users view the system.
-3. Provide an efficient and effective service to all enquirers Develop a more robust system for handling incoming data, capable of providing management information.
-Increased efficiency, lower number of complaints 4.
-Undertake a fundamental review of the routes to registration.
-Explore whether current arrangements remain fit for purpose and reflect current best practice.
-Explore whether registration should continue to be 2017 Budget Development Costs £10k It is anticipated that the project scope will approved by the Board in the second part of ■ Tested the basis for ARB's requirements for registration and explored whether changes can be made in order to widen access to the Register, whilst continuing to provide public confidence qualifications-based and any implications for change at an EU and international level.
+Implement email and telephone verification software across all self-service registration systems.
+2017 Budget Development Costs £15k Register grows by 2,000 A lower number of requests from registrants to update details manually A lower number of invalid email addresses added on the Register, resulting in a reduced number of undeliverable communications to registrants Priority A 2.
+Continue to enhance online registration system, including further development of internal office systems Continue to develop streamlined back office systems to support the online registration tool.
+Gather feedback from users and potential users of the system and make appropriate amendments to the system.
+2017 Budget Development Costs £50k Enhanced back office system leading to shorter application processing times An increased understanding of how users view and use the system.
+Improved user journey if enhancements are Priorities A/H/I